edarruiz/ArchitectCodingChallenge/README.md

 > - The project will follow the Clean Architecture as its architectural design model;
 > - TDD will be used for testing using the XUnit framework;
 > - All excess components of the architecture that was not used will be cut, for example, Domain Events, Persistence to databases inside the Infrastructure layer, Messaging Broken, Message Bus, real time events, etc. These parts make the solution as a whole when looking for an implementation in the real world - which is not our case for the test purposes.
 > - In normal software development conditions, a database would exist as the main data source, being a relational or NoSQL depending on the business and technological needs, representing a huge part of the system backbone.
 For this implementation, putting a database system inside this test just could prove I have knowledge using this tools, ORMs, systems and frameworks, but at the cost of creating an overhead of layers not explicitly needed by this test rules.
-For the sake of simplicity, I'll be using *in-memory* datasets to perform the required tasks.
-I could also use an in-memory databasem like SQLite, but I think it's overkill right now.
+For the sake of simplicity, **I'll be using *in-memory* datasets to perform the required tasks.** I could also use an in-memory database like SQLite, but I think it's overkill right now.
-> - For the security layer, there will be using *Authentication* and *Authorization* within this specific credentials:
+> - For the security layer, there will be using *Authentication* and *Authorization* within the specific credentials:
 >
 > |User Name|Password|Roles|Query by Ranking?<br><sub>Question 1 (API 1)</sub>|Query by position Priority<br><sub>Question 2 (API 2)</sub>|Add new person?<br><sub>Bonus implementation</sub>|
 > |---|---|---|---|---|---|
 > |<code>admin</code>|<code>ArchitectCodingChallenge@ADMIN#123|<code> RankingReader<br>RankingWriter<br> Admin</code>| :white_check_mark: | :white_check_mark: | :white_check_mark: |
 > |<code>developer</code>|<code>ArchitectCodingChallenge@DEVELOPER#123</code>|<code>RankingReader</code>|:white_check_mark:|:white_check_mark:|:heavy_multiplication_x:|
 >
-> Within the tools, I decided using:
+> Within the tools, I made the following decisions:
 > - **Visual Studio 2022 Community, version 17.7.1** will be used to code and implement this solution;
 > - **ASP.NET Core with .NET 7.0 (STS)** will be used as the target framework;
 > - **C#, version 11** will be used as the language version for this solution;